-Maritime Safety and Security – a Priority Area of the EU Strategy for the Baltic Sea Region
+Maritime Safety and Security – a Policy Area of the EU Strategy for the Baltic Sea Region

-A short description of the Priority Area and its projects can be found in a new brochure.
+A short description of the Priority Area and its projects can be found in this brochure.

 Speed up re-surveying of major shipping routes and ports

 Enhanced Situational Awareness to Improve Maritime Safety in the Baltic - ESBABALT

 Efficient, Safe and Sustainable Traffic at Sea - EfficienSea 2.0

 Diving with State Maritime Resources Together in the Baltic - DiveSMART Baltic